-To be safe, always review your policy in full and discuss any questions you may have with an agent before purchasing.
+To be safe, always review your policy and discuss any questions you may have with an agent before purchasing.

-As soon as a loss occurs, you should consider contacting your insurance company.
-As there are claims processes to follow, usually the sooner you can initiate a claim, the earlier you may be able to resolve the issue.
+As soon as a loss occurs, you should consider contacting your home insurance company for help in filing your claim.
+Each insurance company has its own claim process that policyholders need to follow.
+Usually the sooner you can initiate a claim, the earlier you may be able to resolve the issue.

 Contact your insurer

-Experts generally recommend not to waste time before filing a claim, as it could impact how smoothly the process goes.
-David Adler, president and owner of Adler Insurance Group — an Allstate insurance agency in the Denver metro area — added that taking time to verify your policy’s listed perils with your insurer could also be an important step.
+Experts generally recommend that you file a claim quickly, as it could impact how smoothly the process goes.
+David Adler, president and owner of Adler Insurance Group — an Allstate insurance agency in the Denver metro area — adds that verifying your policy’s listed perils with your insurer could be an important step in the process.

-“Ask them if this specific loss is covered under your policy,” Adler said.
+“Ask them if this specific loss is covered under your policy,” Adler says.
 “Get an understanding of your policy limits too and what your deductible costs will be.
-If your deductible costs more than the loss, it’s likely not worth filing a claim for.”
+If your deductible costs more than the loss, it is likely not worth filing a claim for.”

-Many of your potential questions about specific losses and what to file under your homeowners insurance can be answered by speaking directly with your provider.
+Many questions about specific losses and what to file under your homeowners insurance can be answered by speaking directly with your provider.

 - Policy number